 Always calculate with your net revenue (after platform commission), not the price the customer pays.
 Otherwise you'll overestimate your profit.

-Different options if the numbers don't add up:
+Your options if the numbers don't work

 - Raise prices: compensate for higher costs